alphaxleonidas/DualShockMultiplayer-uinput/README.md

 # Description

 I wanted a tool that works systemwide for any game so I don't always have to rely on SteamInput/Bottles/Lutris.
 Works wired and via Bluetooth.
+Works for PS4 and PS5 controller.

 It in general reads the raw input from the PS controllers and sends it as a virtual controller in uinput (xinput), which I needed especially in older games which don't support DirectInput at all.